By: Marilyn L. Davis

 If we reverse the above example, then this person would have only focused on the 99% that they did well, and discounted the 1% that was incomplete.
 They would have filtered out any questions about their assignment.

-5. Self-blaming means that you blame yourself for everything.
+Do you find that you blame yourself for everything?
 If you find that you say, “I’m sorry, it’s my fault,” even when you doubt the words, that’s a form of self-blame.
 Did you get blamed a lot in the past?
 Did people tell you that you were responsible for everything?
 That’s probably not true, even though you are responsible for your life choices.

 Or, it can even be a manipulative ploy to get others to start praising you and negating your apologies.